vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 [[246]]
 ## 15.3 Mass Energy
 Energy-whatever the form has mass and actually changes the weight of something, although almost imperceptibly.
-A hot burrito has more mass than the exact same burrito-atom for atom-when it's cold.[^12]+++(5)+++ Most of us are familiar, at least casually, with the famous relation $E = mc^2$.
+A hot burrito has more mass than the exact same burrito-atom for atom-when it's cold.[^12]+++(5)+++ Most of us are familiar, at least casually, with the famous relation \\(E = mc^2\\).
 More helpfully, we might express it as

 $$ ΔE = Δmc^2, (15.1)$$

-where the Δ symbols indicate a change in energy or mass, and $c≈ 3 x 10^8$ m/s is the speed of light.
+where the Δ symbols indicate a change in energy or mass, and \\(c≈ 3 x 10^8\\) m/s is the speed of light.

 [^12]: The burrito is also ever-so-slightly more massive if it has kinetic energy, gravitational potential energy, or any form of energy.
 A battery is more massive when charged, even if no atoms or electrons are added.
 Incidentally, charging a battery does not mean literally adding electrical charges (adding particles), but amounts to rearranging electrons among the atoms within the battery.

 Using kilograms for mass results in Joules for energy.
-Because $c^2$ is such a large number (nearly $10^17$), the mass change associated with daily/familiar energy quantities is negligibly small.
-Box 15.2 explains why $E = mc^2$ is valid for all energy exchanges not just nuclear ones but generally results in mass changes too small to measure in non-nuclear contexts.
+Because \\(c^2\\) is such a large number (nearly \\(10^17\\)), the mass change associated with daily/familiar energy quantities is negligibly small.
+Box 15.2 explains why \\(E = mc^2\\) is valid for all energy exchanges not just nuclear ones but generally results in mass changes too small to measure in non-nuclear contexts.

-<details><summary>Box 15.2: $E = mc^2$ Everywhere</summary>
+<details><summary>Box 15.2: \\(E = mc^2\\) Everywhere</summary>

-Physics is not selective about when we might apply $E = mc^2$.
+Physics is not selective about when we might apply \\(E = mc^2\\).
 It always applies, to every situation.
 It's just that outside of nuclear reactions it does not result in significant mass differences.

-For example, after we eat a 1,000 kcal burrito to fuel our metabolism, we expend the energy[^13] and lose mass according to $Δm = ΔE/c^2$.
-Since ΔE ~ 4 MJ (1,000 kcal), we find the associated mass change is $4.6 × 10^{-11}$ kg, which is ten orders-of-magnitude smaller than the mass of the burrito itself.[^14] So we'd never notice, even though it's really there.
+For example, after we eat a 1,000 kcal burrito to fuel our metabolism, we expend the energy[^13] and lose mass according to \\(Δm = ΔE/c^2\\).
+Since ΔE ~ 4 MJ (1,000 kcal), we find the associated mass change is \\(4.6 × 10^{-11}\\) kg, which is ten orders-of-magnitude smaller than the mass of the burrito itself.[^14] So we'd never notice, even though it's really there.

 [^13]: ... ultimately given off as thermal energy to our environment

 [^14]: This amount of mass corresponds to that of a tiny length of hair that is shorter than it is wide.

 When we wind up a mechanized toy, coiling a spring, we put energy into the spring and the toy actually gets more massive!
-But for every Joule we put in, the mass only increases by about $10^{-17}$ kg.
+But for every Joule we put in, the mass only increases by about \\(10^{-17}\\) kg.
 Forgive us for not noticing.
 Only in nuclear contexts are the energies large enough to produce a measurable difference in mass.
 </details>